 The best time to do the Horseshoe Canyon hike is in the spring, summer, and fall.

-My preferred time to do this hike is in the fall.
-I love the colours that appear – and the temperatures are ideal for a hike.
 If you plan to hike in summer, go first thing in the morning or late in the day.
 The canyon is an unforgiving environment on a hot day.
 Temperature’s soar – and if you haven’t brought enough water, you could become dehydrated very quickly.

 If you want a winter hike in the Drumheller area, I highly recommend the interpretive hike behind the Royal Tyrrell Museum.